davidreynaldositorus/mazepattern/README.md

-The pattern is depend on the input.
+The maze pattern is depend on the input.

 Example 1:<br>
 S = 5<br>